lsieben97/Interpic/README.md

 - [x] Offline mode where actions that require network access are forbidden.
 - [ ] Screenshot viewer which shows the screen shot of the page and optionally overlays the sections / controls.
 - [x] Workspace folder where all projects will be stored.
+- [ ] Page states system to capture different states a page can be in.
+- [ ] HTML generation project builder with Web Studio interface.
+- [ ] Allow extensions to be able to add menu items to menus form other extensions.

 ## Project structure